digi-embedded/connectcore-ble-python/examples/ConfigureInterfacesSample/readme.txt

     * A ConnectCore device with Bluetooth Low Energy support.
 This support can be either native or through a BLE XBee 3 capable device.
-    * A mobile phone with the InterfacesConfigurationSample mobile application from the Digi XBee Mobile SDK.
+    * A mobile phone with the BLENetworkConfigurationSample mobile application from the Digi IoT Mobile SDK.

   Example setup